Harold Hayes: Work

 As an editor, Hayes appreciated bold writing and points of view, favoring writers with a flair for ferreting out the spirit of the time—writers like Gay Talese, Tom Wolfe, Norman Mailer, Michael Herr, John Sack, Gore Vidal, William F. Buckley, Garry Wills, Gina Berriault, and Nora Ephron.
-His editorial risks extended into graphic innovation by publishing George Lois's iconic covers like Sonny Liston wearing a Santa Claus hat, Andy Warhol disappearing in a can of Campbell's soup, and Muhammad Ali posing as St. Sebastian.
+His editorial risks extended into graphic innovation by publishing Carl Fischer and George Lois's iconic covers like Sonny Liston wearing a Santa Claus hat, Andy Warhol disappearing in a can of Campbell's soup, and Muhammad Ali posing as St. Sebastian.
 Fiction editor Gordon Lish brought in stories by Raymond Carver.
 Diane Arbus contributed photographs.
 Robert Benton and David Newman thought up the Dubious Achievement Awards (and in their spare time wrote the screenplay for the 1967 movie Bonnie and Clyde).

 More a general-interest magazine than a men's magazine then, Esquire was "a big, unruly book, its contents unbound by formulaic notions of what belonged there," Carol Polsgrove wrote in It Wasn't Pretty, Folks, But Didn't We Have Fun?
 (1995), her history of the Hayes era at Esquire.

 Hayes edited an anthology of Esquire's best writing of the 1960s called Smiling Through the Apocalypse, which was published in 1971.
 In 2013, his son Tom produced and directed a documentary about his father, similarly titled Smiling Through the Apocalypse: Esquire in the 60s, featuring interviews with many of the surviving writers under Harold Hayes' tutelage.
 The 97' film is available on iTunes and Amazon.